 Long term thinking.
 Longer term objectives enable broader and deeper thinking and a focus on evidence informed practice.
 Long term approaches foster skill and career development within the industry and a cycle of continuous improvement.

 Health care in compensation settings should feature:

-Both medical practitioners and injured workers find the current approach to health care within accident compensation schemes problematic.
-There is clear evidence for the need to address biopsychosocial care in accident and injury compensation schemes, improving communication, workplace support, and wellbeing outcomes for people experiencing a work injury.
+Both medical practitioners and injured workers find the current approach to health care within workers' compensation problematic.
+There is clear evidence for the need to address biopsychosocial care in workers' compensation systems.